marcusgia2505/LIONESS_doc/docs/010_basic.rst

 Stage 2: control questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the next stage, we will define a set of control questions to ensure that participants have understood the instructions.
-Click on the tab *Stage 2* and name this stage *Control questions*.
+Click on the tab *Stage 2* and name this stage ``Control questions``.
 In the broad horizontal bar, set the :ref:`stage type <stage_type>` to *quiz*.
 In quiz stages, the LIONESS software automatically records the number of attempts by each participant to answer the control questions.

 Announce the control questions in the pre-loaded text box.
 To add your first control question, click :ref:`add an element <adding_an_element>` and choose :ref:`numeric input <numeric_input>` from the drop-down list.
-Small *paste* icons will appear between each of the elements in the screen.
+Small :ref:`paste <adding_an_element>` icons will appear between each of the elements in the screen.
 Click on the icon right under the text box to add the numeric input element.
 Once this element is added to the screen you can write the question in the *text* field of the element.
-In this case, write *Suppose that in a round, each group member (including yourself) contributes 10 points to the group project.
-How many points will each of you earn in that round?*.
+In this case, write ``Suppose that in a round, each group member (including yourself) contributes 10 points to the group project.
+How many points will each of you earn in that round?``.

-Add a variable name, say *control_question1*.
+Add a variable name, say ``control_question1``.
 Specify the range of numbers that participants may enter.
 In this case you can set the *minimum* to 0 and the *maximum* to 100.
 Set the *decimal place* to *0* such that the participants' screen will only accept integers as a response to this question.
 By clicking the *required* switch you can make sure that participants require to give a response to an element.
 Set the field *correct value* to 15.

 .. image:: _static/Controlquestion.png
    :alt:  600px

-Finally, add a button to the screen by clicking *add new element* and select the *button*.
+Finally, add a button to the screen by clicking *add new element* and select the :ref:`button <elements__button>`.
 Add it to the bottom of the screen by clicking the paste icon right below the *numeric input* field you just created.
 Keep the defaults for now.

 Stage 3: lobby
 ~~~~~~~~~~~~~~

-The next stage will be a *lobby* in which participants wait to be grouped with others.
+The next stage will be a :ref:`lobby <lobby>` in which participants wait to be :ref:`grouped <matching_procedures>` with others.
 In this case we will form a group as soon as three participants have completed the control questions and are ready to start the interaction phase of the experiment.
 Add a new stage to your experiment by clicking the *+* sign in the tab next to Stage 2 (see below).
 A new Stage tab will appear.
-In the horizontal blue bar, set its stage type to *lobby* and name the stage *Lobby*.
+In the horizontal blue bar, set its stage type to :ref:`lobby <lobby>` and name the stage ``Lobby``.

 .. image:: _static/Plus_Sign.png
    :width: 218 px